 Step 2.
-Set up the Custom channel by following the steps below.
+Set up the Publication channel by doing the following:

-Step 3a.
+Step 2a.
 In Studio Server, access the Management Console for Studio by clicking Integrations > Studio.

 Step 2b.
 In the menu, choose Publication channels.

 The Publication channels page appears showing all Brands.
 When selecting a Brand, all Publication channels for that Brand appear.